 In addition to these engagement opportunities, the CPUC and Town Board each held required public hearings prior to the adoption of the plan in accordance with §272-A of New York State Town Law.
 The CPUC public hearings were held on September 19, 2024 and October 17, 2024.
-The Town Board conducted public hearings on X.
+The Town Board held a public hearing on February 19, 2025, which continued until March 5, 2025.